210317 Jabil Webinar Summary Banner

 The key to getting started, he said, is using data and analytics to build a business case around the business impact.
 For example, ask if that’s about reducing transactional costs.
 Or is it about shifting finance’s focus to driving more business value?
 Then look at the primary drivers to achieve those goals — such as staffing levels, the percentage of activities completed on time or error rates.

-“Be data-driven,” Sheridan said.
+“Be data-driven,” Sheridan advises.
 “Analyze your processes, your current efficiency, what your organization is focused on and use that to support your targets, supported by performance benchmarking.
-Internally benchmark – whether that’s by country, region or entity.
+Internally benchmark — whether that’s by country, region or entity.
 Who is leading, who is lagging, what’s the gap?”

 Jabil is also in the process of moving to the cloud version of Redwood’s finance automation platform.
-“We spend a good deal of time taking care of servers and infrastructure and things like that which need to be done behind the scenes to keep the tool up and running,” Barone said.
+“We spend a good deal of time taking care of servers and infrastructure and things like that which need to be done behind the scenes to keep the tool up and running,” Barone says.
 “By moving to the cloud, that will free up a lot of our time and allow us to put that burden on Redwood and have them manage everything in the cloud for us.”

 And, based on the success of the balance sheet certification automation project, Barone said Jabil will also start automating manual journal entry, subledger and then intercompany.

-Watch the on-demand webinar now – 4 benefits of digitizing the financial close process at Jabil
+Watch the on-demand webinar now: 4 benefits of digitizing the financial close process at Jabil

 More on this topic: